 Simple Is Beautiful

 The way we dance tango reflects this culture.
-Like life, tango is actually a simple dance, but we insist on making it complex and difficult.
-While in Argentina tango is danced in natural, normal, simple and comfortable steps, our tango is cluttered with showy, gaudy, farfetched and awkward movements.
-Simplicity and naturalness are an acquired taste that we don’t have.
-We regard complexity and bizarreness as beautiful.
-While in Argentina tango is all about music, feelings, physical pleasure and harmony, our tango is characterized by fancy footwork, showy figures, thrilling performances, exposed costumes, luxurious hotels, and pricey festivals.
-We are too focused on the superficial things.
+Tango is actually a simple dance, but we insist on making it complex and difficult.
+Unlike in Argentina where tango is danced with natural, simple, and comfortable steps, our version of tango is cluttered with exaggerated, gaudy, and awkward movements.
+Simplicity and naturalness are an acquired taste we often lack.
+We regard complexity and oddity as beautiful.
+In Argentina, tango focuses on music, feeling, harmony, and physical pleasure, whereas our tango emphasizes fancy footwork, showy figures, dramatic performances, revealing costumes, luxurious hotels, and costly festivals.
+We’re too focused on superficiality.

-The same is true for tango.
-Simplicity is the ultimate sophistication - a quality those who focus only on superficial things do not have.
-Tango is not an extravagant luxury.
-It is a simple pleasure, an inner experience, and a personal expression that should not cost an absurd amount of money to enjoy.
-(See Boston Tango Marathon.)
-One has to sublimate oneself from the noise and bustle of the world to enjoy tango.
-People who love tango must keep it free from the contamination of the commercial world and the frivolous custom of our times.
-There is no need to spend on fancy steps and flashy dresses to enjoy tango.
-Tango can be danced in a simple and natural way, like how the milongueros dance it.
-We have to turn our attention from what is superficial to what is within.
-An ordinary-looking woman with refined inner quality is much more attractive than a pretty woman without it.
+The same principle applies to tango.
+A true master can express profound beauty in the most concise form.
+Simplicity is the ultimate sophistication - a quality those who focus only on the surface lack.
+Tango is not an extravagant luxury; it is a simple pleasure and a personal experience that shouldn’t cost an absurd amount of money to enjoy.
+As tango dancers, we must keep ourselves free from the commercialism and frivolous customs of our time.
+We must turn our attention from the superficial to the internal and essential.
+An ordinary-looking woman with refined inner qualities is much more attractive than a pretty woman without them.
 Tango is the same.
-It is for feeling and not for looking.
-When tango stops to be a show, it will be simpler, deeper, better and more enjoyable.
-(See The Conceptional Beauty of Tango.)
+It is for feeling, not for show.
+When tango stops being a performance, it will be simpler, deeper, better, and more enjoyable (see The Conceptional Beauty of Tango).

 September 4, 2011